amlucas/amlucas.github.io/source/blog/hydrocube.md

 July 13, 2025

-My former colleague, [Petr Karnakov](https://pkarnakov.com/), and I have developped a novel method for path planning of objects when the dynamics of a system are known.
+My former colleague, [Petr Karnakov](https://pkarnakov.com/), and I have developed a novel method for path planning of objects when the dynamics of a system are known.
 The method is presented in details in our [2025 publication in _Physical Review Letters_](https://doi.org/10.1103/PhysRevLett.134.044001) (also available on [arxiv](https://doi.org/10.48550/arXiv.2506.15902)).
 The method beats reinforcement learning in several benchmarks, but we had tested this only in simulations so far (we are computational scientists after all).